 One of the best, and also more successful in the mainstream, of these films is The Return of the King, the conclusion to the epic trilogy, The Lord of the Rings.
 The trilogy has been previously examined in full on this blog, so only a key sequence will be reviewed here.
 The most telling of these vital points is the conclusion, which runs in stark contrast to the mainstream in that the main characters receive not one shred of luck in their struggle.
 Tolkien structured the story to make each incident of luck balanced out with misfortune or even to make the previous lucky moment become negligible.
 In struggle, we can only rely on ourselves.

 This idea is very apparent in the finale to The Return of the King.
 In his fight with Gollum, Frodo appears to have a rare bit of good luck when he happens to be able to roll Gollum off of a cliff.
 This moment comes unexpected, though it only proves temporarily fortunate as Shelob soon sneaks up on Frodo and subdues him.
 Sam’s ensuing fight with Shelob plays out unlike the confrontations in judaized films.
 For one, Sam’s victory is clearly due to clever tactics and it is also remarkably not sensationalized.
 The hideous Shelob is not even killed, rather just wounded and frightened off into retreat.
-In Indiana Jones’s fight by the plane in Raiders of the Lost Ark, Jones’s “evil Nazi” opponent essentially won the fight and then was letting Jones stand up to continue the duel (an honorable gesture), but, as Jones’s luck would have it, Yhwh appeared out of nowhere and hacked him up in a sensational and bloody death.
+In Indiana Jones’s fight by the plane in Raiders of the Lost Ark, Jones’s “evil Nazi” opponent essentially won the fight and then was letting Jones stand up to continue the duel (an honorable gesture), however as Jones’s luck would have it, Yhwh appeared out of nowhere and hacked his opponent up in a sensational and bloody death.
 Shelob’s defeat is nothing like this, because here the Aryan-minded Sam honorably lets the wounded Shelob decide if she wants to continue the fight, then seeing that the fight is over, he removes his opponent from the arena and claims victory.

 Later, on the final ascent into Mount Doom, Frodo’s previous luck in his fight with Gollum proves worthless.
 Gollum reappears in full force to fight and is only defeated when Frodo actually intentionally pushes him into the volcanic belly of Mount Doom.
 By this point Frodo had already lost a finger, not to mention nearly losing his sanity.
 Frodo briefly becomes possessed by the Ring of Power and even puts it on, however, his momentary descent into its corruption (after having resisted it for the entire journey) is in no way as relentlessly potent as Gollum’s fanaticism for the golden idol (which has been feeding and driving him for centuries), and thus Frodo’s loss of a finger and therefore removal from its control over him is hardly luck, just a logical outcome of events.
 In the moments prior to losing his finger, Frodo had been overcome by its spell and was moving to kill Sam who had told him to dump it onto the molten flow.
-Anyone who is under the power of the Ring cares for nothing but the Ring, and thus Gollum predictably catches Frodo off guard.
+Anyone who is under the power of the Ring cares for nothing, just the Ring, and thus Gollum predictably catches Frodo off guard.

 Now, Frodo has literally been to Hell and back.
 He is changed forever as are all characters who come under the Ring’s power.
 Boromir died because of it, as did Isildur before him.
 Frodo, as we later see later ascends to Arhat, Foe Destroyer, and so his brush with the Ring doesn’t overtake him completely.
 Additionally, Frodo has a loyal comrade with him and this relationship soon proves essential for completion of their task.
-Sam is able to save Frodo from falling into the mountains bowels, but not by simply grabbing him and pulling him up, as even this remains a joint effort.
+Sam is able to save Frodo from falling into the mountains bowels, though not by simply grabbing him and pulling him up, as even this remains a joint effort.
 However, even this doesn’t prove enough for a happy ending.
 There truly are no freebies here.
 This story doesn’t simply cut to a comfortable end.
 The painstaking escape from the erupting Mount Doom is shown in its entirety.
 The film even cuts to black several times during this drawn out sequence as if appearing to prepare to fade in on a feel good ending.
 No, it keeps going until finally, other comrades extract the two Hobbit heroes from Mordor.
 There is no luck, just effective teamwork and camaraderie.
 This ending is practically a satire of the mainstream film endings previously mentioned, as well as a ridicule of the entire Lone Wolf Archetype.

 In the end one thing may be clearly defined: Heroes are measured by what they do.